 At par level, the value of the variable remuneration elements of the Chief Executive Officer and the other members of the BGE exceeds 25% of their total remuneration.
-More than half of the total pay-out of this variable remuneration is deferred with at least twenty-four months or does only vest after a period of three years.
+More than half of this variable remuneration is based on criteria over a period of minimum three years.

-6. Remuneration of the Chief Executive Officer in respect of 2015
+6. Remuneration of the Chief Executive Officer in respect of 2016

-The amount of the remuneration and other benefits granted directly or indirectly to the Chief Executive Officer, by the Company or its subsidiaries, in respect of 2015 for his Chief Executive Officer role is set forth below.
+The amount of the remuneration and other benefits granted directly or indirectly to the Chief Executive Officer, by the Company or its subsidiaries, in respect of 2016 for his Chief Executive Officer role is set forth below.

-Matthew Taylor Remuneration(1) Comments Base remuneration 722 038 Includes Belgian base remuneration as well as Belgian and foreign director fees (2) Short-term variable remuneration 606 375 Annual variable remuneration, based on 2015 performance (3) Mid-term variable remuneration 0 Mid-term variable remuneration, based on 2013-2015 performance Long-term variable remuneration: - Stock option grant 86 000 options Number of stock options granted - Performance share units 6 500 units Number of performance share units granted Pension 144 375 Defined Contribution Plan Other remuneration elements 57 796 Includes: company car and risk insurances
+Remuneration(1) Matthew Taylor Kemuneration , Comments Base remuneration € 750 226 Includes Belgian base remuneration as well as Belgian and foreign director fees(2) Short-term variable remuneration € 636 694 Annual variable remuneration, based on 2016 performance (3) Mid-term variable remuneration € 181 913 Mid-term variable remuneration, based on 2014-2016 performance (4) Long-term variable remuneration: - Stock option grant 25 000 options Number of stock options granted - Performance share units 16 500 units Number of performance share units granted Pension € 151 594 Defined Contribution Plan Other remuneration elements € 53 083 Includes: company car and risk insurances

-- (1) In respect of 2015, in $\in$ - (2) The base remuneration includes the remuneration received by the Chief Executive Officer in his capacity as a Director. - (3) This does include the deferred annual variable remuneration based on 2015 performance
+- (1) In respect of 2016. - (2) The base remuneration includes the remuneration received by the Chief Executive Officer in his capacity as a Director. - (3) This does include the deferred annual variable remuneration based on 2016 performance. - (4) The mid-term plan was replaced by the new long term incentive plans end of 2015

-7. Remuneration of the other Bekaert Group Executive members in respect of 2015
+7. Remuneration of the other Bekaert Group Executive members in respect of 2016

-The amount of the remuneration and other benefits granted directly or indirectly to the BGE members other than the Chief Executive Officer, by the Company or its subsidiaries, in respect of 2015 is set forth below on a global basis.
+The amount of the remuneration and other benefits granted directly or indirectly to the BGE members other than the Chief Executive Officer, by the Company or its subsidiaries, in respect of 2016 is set forth below on a global basis.

-Remuneration (1) Comments Base remuneration 2 670 291 Includes Belgian base remuneration as well as Belgian and foreign director fees Short-term variable remuneration 1 716 332 Annual variable remuneration, based on 2015 performance Mid-term variable remuneration 0 Mid-term variable remuneration, based on 2013-2015 performance Long-term variable remuneration: - Stock option grant 93 000 options Number of stock options - Performance share units 17 500 units granted Number of performance share units granted Pension 431 718 Defined Contribution and Defined Benefit Plan Other remuneration elements 145 776 Includes : company car and risk insurances
+Remuneration (1) Comments Base remuneration € 2 722 139 Includes Belgian base remuneration as well as Belgian and foreign director fees Short-term variable remuneration € 2 016 603 Annual variable remuneration, based on 2016 performance Mid-term variable remuneration € 459 333 Mid-term variable remuneration, based on 2014-2016 performance (2) Long-term variable remuneration: - Stock option grant 66 250 options Number of stock options granted - Performance share units 22 500 units Number of performance share units granted Pension € 441 401 Defined Contribution and Defined Benefit Plan Other remuneration elements € 153 264 Includes company car and risk insurances

-(1) In respect of 2015, in $\in$
+(1) In respect of 2016.

-8. Stock Options and Performance Share Units for Executive Management granted in 2015
+8. Stock Options and Performance Share Units for Executive Management granted in 2016

-The number of performance share units and the number of stock options granted to the Chief Executive Officer and the other members of the BGE in 2015, and the number of options exercised by them or forfeited in 2015 are set forth on an individual basis in the table below.
+The number of performance share units and the number of stock options granted to the Chief Executive Officer and the other members of the BGE in 2016, and the number of options exercised by them or forfeited in 2016 are set forth on an individual basis in the table helow

-The stock options granted to the Chief Executive Officer and the other BGE members in 2015 are based on the SOP 2010-2014 plan that was proposed by the Board of Directors and approved by a Special General Meeting in 2010.
+The stock options granted to the Chief Executive Officer and the other BGE members in 2016 are based on the SOP2015-2017 plan that was proposed by the Board of Directors and approved by a Special General Meeting in 2015.
 The plan offers options to acquire existing Company shares.
-There was one regular offer of options in December in each of the years 2010 through 2014, and the options were granted on the sixtieth day following the date of their offer (i.e. in February of the following year).
+There is one regular offer of options in December in each of the years 2015 through 2017, and the options are granted on the sixtieth day following the date of their offer (i.e. in February of the following year).

-The aggregate number of options to be offered is determined each year by the Board of Directors on the motion of the Nomination and Remuneration
+The aggregate number of options to be offered is determined each year by the Board of Directors on the motion of the Nomination and Remuneration Committee.